 If the gap runs the length of the joist, you'll need to quiet the noise in the floor in a different way.
 Using construction adhesive, fill the gap using a caulking gun.
 Make sure to check if the gap is on both sides of the area around the floor joist and fill that area as well.
 When the adhesive hardens, the floor will no longer move, and you won't hear the squeaking noise.

 Maintaining Hardwood Flooring to Prevent Damage

-When it comes to wood flooring, the best defense is a good offense.
+When it comes to wood flooring, the best offense is a good defense.
 To keep your floors as repair-free as possible, use protector pads underneath any furniture no matter how light or heavy it is.
 Also, remember to trim pets' nails regularly and do not walk on hardwood in high heels, cleats or hard-soled shoes.
 Always remember to wipe up spills as soon as you see them to keep your floor stain-free.

 The types of cleaning products you use on hardwood flooring depend on its finish, not the type of wood.
 For floors with surface finishes like urethane or polyurethane coating, it is safe to use a water-based cleaner.
 For flooring with penetrating finishes, like linseed or tung oil with a top layer of wax coating, clean with only solvent-based products.

 If you aren't sure of your floor's type of finish, take a knife to an unseen area of the floor and scrape off a small amount.
 If transparent material comes up when you scrape, your floor has a surface finish.
 However, if nothing comes up and you leave a smudge, your floor has a penetrating finish.

 Your floors will keep their luster for decades to come if you follow a consistent schedule over the weeks, months and years to maintain them: